- Optimizely Web Experimentation

-Optimizely Web Experimentation and Optimizely Feature Experimentation products share a common infrastructure and certain resources, such as Stats Engine and Program Management.
+Optimizely Web Experimentation and Optimizely Feature Experimentation share a common infrastructure and certain resources, such as Stats Engine and Program Management.
 However, the two products are often used independently of each other by different teams in an organization.

 Optimizely Web Experimentation is typically used by marketing teams to drive higher conversion, increase lead flow, and boost engagement.
-By contrast, Optimizely Feature Experimentation is usually used by product teams to improve the user experience across all digital platforms.
+Optimizely Feature Experimentation is usually used by product teams to improve the user experience across all digital platforms.

 Despite these differences, there are times when you might want to run an experiment across both platforms.
 Doing so can keep messaging, offers, and experiences consistent for any users in a targeted audience after they are bucketed into a variation.